What Is Mohs Surgery?

 Surgeons carefully remove (or excise) small, thin pieces of tissue from your skin.
 After a layer of tissue is removed, your surgeon will then examine this layer under a microscope within a few minutes or hours.
 If your surgeon finds cancerous cells inside your skin layer, she will keep removing layers of your skin until she can't find any more cancerous tumor cells.

-The goal of this type of surgery is to remove all of the malignant cells and as little normal tissue as possible.
-This procedure is also performed on an outpatient basis, which means you won't need to stay in the hospital overnight after your surgery.
+The goal of Mohs surgery is to remove all malignant (cancerous) cells and as little normal tissue as possible.
+Mohs surgery is performed under local anesthesia on an outpatient basis, which means you won't need to stay in the hospital overnight after your surgery.